svewap/nnrestapi/Documentation/Responses/Index.rst

 Check the ``EXT:nnrestapi/Classes/Utilities/Header.php`` to see all headers generated.

-Lets dive into details:
+Let's dive into details:
 ~~~~~~~~~~

 .. toctree::
    :glob:
-   :maxdepth: 6
+   :maxdepth: 2

    Responses/*